Paprikadobi/MPA-MOK/labs/lab3/README.md

 *Given (A,As+e), it is hard to compute s*

 ---
-**Note**: In LWE, we have vestors and in RLWE we have polynomials.
+**Note**: In LWE, we have vectors and in RLWE we have polynomials.
-However, we saw that the problmes are "two sides of the same coin", i.e., we can pass from one representation to the other.
+However, we saw that the problems are "two sides of the same coin", i.e., we can pass from one representation to the other.

 ---